ReactiveX/RxJava/docs/Error-Handling-Operators.md

 **ReactiveX documentation:** [http://reactivex.io/documentation/operators/do.html](http://reactivex.io/documentation/operators/do.html)

-When the source reactive type signals an error event, the given `io.reactivex.functions.Consumer` is invoked.
+Instructs a reactive type to invoke the given `io.reactivex.functions.Consumer` when it encounters an error.

 ### doOnError example